Please be ready with your application reference number starting with 'P'. For example P1234567

 The WWC is an ongoing assessment of the candidate's suitability for a child-related role.
 The WWCC provides more peculiar and relevant information about the candidate's previous history when working with children.

-Unlike the police check, the WWCC reveals pending and Non-Conviction charges.
+Unlike the Nationally Coordinated Criminal History Check, the WWCC reveals pending and Non-Conviction charges.
 It also details relevant information on the Police records like;

 Only authorised State or Territory government screening units can carry out a Working with Children Check.